Live casino sites

 Desktop and tablet compatibility

-Desktop devices generally provide the most stable experience for live casino games, offering larger screens and more consistent performance.
-This allows better visibility of the video stream, betting interface, and game details, which can improve decision-making during gameplay.
+Desktop devices generally provide the most stable experience for live casino games, offering larger screens, higher resolution, and more consistent performance.
+This improves visibility of game details such as cards, wheel movement, and dealer actions.

 Operating systems and browser requirements

-Compatibility across operating systems such as Android, iOS, Windows, and macOS depends on the platform’s optimisation.
-Most live casino sites support major browsers, including Chrome, Safari, and Firefox, ensuring broad accessibility without additional configuration.
+Compatibility across operating systems such as Windows, macOS, Android, and iOS depends on the platform’s optimisation.
+Most live casino sites support major browsers including Chrome, Safari, Firefox, and Edge, ensuring broad accessibility without additional configuration.

 Live casino bonuses and wagering requirements